apple/coremltools/BUILDING.md

 Building from Source
 ====================

-This page describes building Core ML Tools (coremltools) from the source repository.
+This page describes how to build Core ML Tools (coremltools) from the source repository.

 ## Requirements